Placing and routing quantum LDPC codes in multilayer superconducting hardware: Outlook

-One promising future direction for HAL lies in the proactive discovery of QECC architectures optimized for hardware feasibility by design.
-Thanks to its automated nature, HAL’s hardware cost estimates could be incorporated into the cost function of a reinforcement learning agent tasked with code discovery.
+Follow-up work may include improvements to the HAL algorithm or its adaptation to different hardware constraints and qubit modalities.
+We are also interested in studying the increase in hardware complexity when augmenting a qLDPC code with an ancilla graph to enhance its computational capabilities.
+Another promising application of HAL is the proactive discovery of QECC architectures optimized for hardware feasibility by design.
+Thanks to its automated nature, HAL’s hardware complexity estimates could be incorporated into the cost function of a reinforcement learning agent tasked with code discovery.

-Our work also highlights the importance of 3D integration in superconducting qubit fabrication.
-While we assume a stackup informed by current superconducting qubit technology, there remains significant potential in developing novel 3D integration techniques, such as compact, dedicated multi-layer routing modules for coherent long-range coupling.
+Our work also highlights the importance of advancing superconducting qubit fabrication.
+While we assume a stackup informed by current superconducting qubit technology, there remains significant potential in developing novel 3D integration techniques, such as compact, dedicated multilayer routing modules for coherent long-range coupling.
+It is also valuable to pursue demonstrations of high-weight parity checks, which are especially challenging for certain qubit types such as fluxonium.
 Advancing these fabrication capabilities in parallel with the discovery of hardware-efficient QECCs will be essential to sustaining the competitiveness of superconducting qubits and driving the field toward low-overhead, fault-tolerant quantum architectures.